Forever4sleep/HeartHelper/README.md

 # HeartHelper
 AI-powered application to assess your heart health.
+**Attention!** This app should not be used as a substitute for a medical professional.
+Use at your own risk.
 In the requirements folder, you can find the dependencies you need to run the app.
 To install them, use pip install -r requirements/requirements.txt